Raquel Rodriguez (wrestler)

 Victoria González (born January 12, 1991) is an American professional wrestler.
 She has been signed to WWE since October 2016, where she performs on the Raw brand under the ring name Raquel Rodriguez.
-She is a member of The Judgment Day stable.
+She is a member of The Judgment Day stable and is the current WWE Women's Intercontinental Champion in her first reign.
 She is a record setting six-time WWE Women's Tag Team Champion, a one-time NXT Women's Champion and a record-tying two-time and inaugural NXT Women's Tag Team Champion (both times with Dakota Kai).

 González is a second generation professional wrestler, following her father Rick González.
 After training at Americas Academy of Pro Wrestling under George de la Isla in 2013, she competed on the independent circuit.
 In October 2016, she signed with WWE, performing under her real name, and debuted for the company's developmental brand, NXT, in early 2017.
 Her ring name was changed to Reina González later that year, before it again changed to Raquel González in early 2020.
 In early 2021, she and Dakota Kai won the inaugural Women's Dusty Rhodes Tag Team Classic, then becoming the inaugural NXT Women's Tag Team Champions, a title they won again in early 2022 for a record-tying second time.
 (Note: She and Dakota Kai are tied with Toxic Attraction (Gigi Dolin and Jacy Jayne) for the most reigns as a team and individually.)
 She moved to the main roster on the SmackDown brand in April 2022, with her ring name changed to Raquel Rodriguez, and then moved to Raw the next year.
 While on the main roster, she won the WWE Women's Tag Team Championship once with Aliyah, four times with Liv Morgan, and once with Roxanne Perez, giving her a record-setting six reigns with the title as an individual.
 She also holds the record for most title reigns as a tag team alongside Morgan.